 Virtual Incubator Program

 Diverse business owners have historically encountered many obstacles to success.
 To battle these injustices, UCEDC’s Board of Trustees developed the Virtual Incubator Program (VIP).
-The VIP will allow 10 businesses with ownership from an underserved population the opportunity to sustain themselves through these trying economic times by offering education and access to capital.
+The VIP will allow up to 12 businesses with ownership from an underserved population the opportunity to sustain themselves through these trying economic times by offering education and access to capital.

 The VIP will provide the benefits businesses would get from a traditional business incubator in a virtual setting, in addition to providing access to capital to these entrepreneurs upon completion of the program.
 While businesses have struggled to find resources in the current economic climate, our goal is to provide them with the support they need.
 The program will include virtual training sessions, group, and one-on-one mentoring.
 Upon completion of the incubator program, participants will gain access to an exclusive loan program from UCEDC created specifically for VIP graduates.

 Qualifications to Apply

 - Business must have majority ownership by an under-served individual or group of individuals (Asian, Black, Hispanic, LGBTQ, Native American, Native Hawaiian/Pacific Islander, Veteran)

 - Business must be located and perform the majority of their operations in New Jersey